- How You Can Develop a Business Strategy That Integrates Innovation Into Your Workplace Culture

 - Aamirah the financial advisor finds it hard to come by new wealth management clients amidst crashing global markets and business slowdowns.

-While things may look grim for both entrepreneurs, what they don’t know is that there is a way to jumpstart their businesses even during economic lockdown.
+While things may look grim for both entrepreneurs, what they don’t know is that there is a way to jumpstart their businesses even during an economic lockdown.

 In this post, the third part of our series – 8 Ways to Innovate Your Business, we’re taking a look at how to revamp products and services.
 Let’s see what Robert and Aamirah can do to stay innovative.